Severson-Group/eMach/docs/source/SPM_Analyzers/SPM_sleeve_analyzer.rst

 The user must also create a dictionary of material properties.
 This class uses the same ``mat_dict`` specified in the :ref:`SPM structural analyzer <mat-dict>`.

 To create the analyzer, the user must specify limits on the critical stresses of the rotor magnets and sleeve material.
 See Table VI of the `reference paper <https://ieeexplore.ieee.org/document/9595523>`_ for additional information.
+When defining these stress limits, a safety factor is often used.
+The safety factor is a ratio of the failure point to the allowable limit, so a safety factor of 2 would mean that the maximum allowable stress is half that of failure stress ``2=stress_failure/stress_allowed``.

 .. csv-table:: Critical stress limits to provide to rotor sleeve analyzer -- ``stress_limits``
    :file: inputs_sleeve_stress.csv